This also applies to cable, chain, and webbing.

 The "Safety Factor" is the ratio between the gear's breaking strength and the maximum load applied to the gear (e.g., 5:1).

 The Size field controls diameter of the selected rope.
-You may want to reduce the size of round rope to create the appearance of a cable.
-Learn how to enter the size of rope, webbing, and hoses in mm, cm, and inches.
+You may want to reduce the size of rope to create the appearance of a cable.
+Learn how to specify the size of rope, webbing, and hoses in mm, cm, and inches.

 The Color field is available only when webbing or a round rope is selected.
 Knots (except Münters and bends) inherit the color of the rope or webbing to which they are connected (münters are always green and bends inherit the color of one of the ropes).

 The Rope Info section in the properties pane displays the number of items that are connected to the rope and the last rope segment that was selected (i.e., clicked with your mouse).